le-oasis/DataEngineeringZoomCamp/README.md

 # DataEngineeringZoomCamp

 # Module 1 Homework: Docker & SQL

-**Preparing the Environment**

-Before proceeding with the SQL exercises, we'll download the necessary data files using the following commands:

-**1. Download the gzipped CSV file:**

-# Data Pipeline in Docker: Homework
 ### Project Overview
 This project aims to create a data pipeline that ingests, processes, and analyzes NY Taxi data using Docker containers.
 The pipeline involves the following key components: